spacetelescope/jwst_magic/docs/magic_user_guide/iii_determining_and_loading_the_input_image.md

              2. If you wish to load star locations and brightness from a file, indicate the location of that file.
              3. Otherwise, enter into the table the X position in pixels, the Y position in pixels, and the count rate in FGS Magnitude of each star you wish to add.
 Click the **Add Another Star** button to add another row to the table, or the **Delete Star** button to remove a row.

+          - Note: Stars that are marked with a red outline are stars that are present in the GSC query, but cannot have their FGS magnitudes calculated.
+Users should keep these stars in mind if any of them are close to the guide star.
+The background stars GUI will save out a map of these background stars in the top level of the directory name "background_stars_root_G#.png" which can be referred to when selecting stars.

       3. Click **Done** to save and apply these selections, or click **Cancel** to close the window without updating the background star selections.
       4. Verify that the indicator shows that the correct number of background stars have been added.

 ---------------------------------